karnation22/offl-chin-char-recgn/README.md

   --- 3. Run data_training_cnn.py (for CNN ); yield 6 CNN plots in ".png" files and 6 CNN models in ".dat" files.

-        ---- Type '-h' to see terminal arguments.
+        ---- Type '--help' to see terminal arguments.

   --- 4. Run data_training_svm.py (for SVM models); yield two SVM models (LIBSVM in .model and Sklearn in .pkl)